 Something like contouring, for example, is much debated whether to do more in post or not.
 I generally prefer to do this on the subject via make-up and lighting because an issue you’ll run into in post is the problem of continuity.
 It can be difficult to get the right balance of all lines and shadows in all images, and doing it in real just goes a long way to help.

-So if you accept doing as much as possible in post, what can you do?
-Well, if you have an MUA worth their foundation they’ll do well, but even they need direction.
-However, most people for most shoots aren’t going to have an MUA at hand, and that provides you a chance to be the hero.
+If you have the budget to book an MUA, then they are often worth the investment.
+However, many people for most shoots aren’t going to have an MUA at hand, and that provides you a chance to be the hero.
 You should understand something, that when trying to get the best out of the subject, they must trust in your ability, and you can do that through certain credibility factors.
 If you’re shooting beautiful people all the time (or your name is Avedon or Weber), then that fame is your credibility factor right there, but if not, the ability to teach the client something, and show them little tricks that highlight you understand them, is huge.

 I’ve found that being in tune with a few key makeup and styling methods goes a long way – especially being a man.
 Having family who were models and growing up in some of that atmosphere, some knowledge has transpired through osmosis and here are points to consider with the products that correlate.